zimicjs/zimic/README.md

 zimic server start --port 4000 --ephemeral -- npm run test
 ```

 The command after `--` will be executed when the server is ready.
-The flag `--ephemeral` indicates that the server will
+The flag `--ephemeral` indicates that the server
-automatically stop after the command finishes.
+should automatically stop after the command finishes.

 ---